 A few years ago a Japanese aid group built an all-boys school in the village.
 It’s not enough to accommodate all the students, so my cousin created a make-shift school in his yard.
 His 16 year-old daughter teaches boys and girls subjects she herself learns in school.
 At the end of our visit, the kids were begging her for homework and were disappointed when she didn’t have any for them.
 All of these kids were very bright and I’d love to see them get the opportunity to finish school and go to college one day.
 It’s sad how something as basic as an elementary school education is a luxury in some parts of the world.

 My sister had her iPad with her and while I assumed my cousin’s daughter wouldn’t know what that was, she was surprisingly savvy and began browsing through the photo albums and checking out different apps.
 When she asked me how much one of these things costs, I was embarrassed to tell her.
-It sounded incredibly shallow to say, “We spent about 5 months of the average family’s salary on this plaything for my 15 year-old sister.”
+It sounded incredibly shallow to say, “We spent about 5 months of the average family’s salary on this plaything for my 15-year-old sister.”

 She told me when she finishes high school, she’d like to study medicine and become a doctor.
 Her determination and the lengths to which she went (literally) to obtain an education was really admirable.